 What to bear in mind before buying football club shares

-With IG, you can buy shares from as little as £52, but you may want to trade football club shares via derivatives such as CFDs instead.
+With IG, you can buy shares from as little as £32, but you may want to trade football club shares via derivatives such as CFDs and spread bets instead.
 Investing and trading are both excellent ways to get exposure to shares, but they are completely different ways of aiming to profit from financial markets.